davidhowell-tx/PS-ThreatConnectV2API/README.md

   * For Example `Get-Help Get-TCOwners`

+# Requirements
+* Powershell Version 3
+`.NET Framework v4 may also be required, but unsure`

 # Available Commands
 `Note: -Owner switch can be used to specify the "owner" to query (Common Community, Subscriber Community, etc.).` `Note: -ResultLimit switch can be used to specify number of results to return.
 Default is 100, Maximum is 500.`